magomimmo/modern-cljs/doc/tutorial-10.md

 ```

 To complete the application of the progressive enhancement strategy to
-the login form, in future tutorials we'll introduce [friend][22]
+the Login form, we should implement the server-side counterpart of the
-and line up the login form to the shopping form approach adopted in
+above CLJS code and line up the Login form to the Shopping Form
-the [10th tutorial][1] to allow the browser to communicate with the server
+approach adopted in the [9th tutorial][1] to allow the browser to
-via Ajax.
+communicate with the server via Ajax.

+We'll do our best in subsequents tutorials.

 If you created a new git branch as suggested in the preamble of this
-tutorial, I suggest you to commit the changes as follows
+tutorial, stop any `boot` related process and commit your changes.

 ```bash
 git commit -am "deeper understanding"
 ```

-# Next Step - [Tutorial 12: HTML on Top, Clojure on the Bottom][25]
+# Next Step - [Tutorial 11: HTML on Top, Clojure on the Bottom][25]

 In the [next tutorial][25] we're going to cover the highest and the deepest
 layers of the progressive enhancement strategy to the Login Form.